faranalytics/pydot_graph/README.md

 0. Import the dependencies.
 1. Construct the graph using a list of lists.<br>
    a.
-Contruct a set of nodes that will have multiple references.<br>
+Construct a set of nodes that will have multiple references.<br>
    b.
 Construct the main graph.<br>
 2. Create an instance of PydotGraph.
 3. Build the graph.